aaron-grau/curic/sql/homeworks/questions/n_1_buster.md

 # Welcome to the N+1 Query Buster!

 Your job today is to eliminate all the costly, inefficient `N+1` queries in the code snippets below.
+Download and write your code in the [skeleton][skeleton] so you can test as you go.
+Make sure to run `rake db:setup` to get the database seeded for you.
 Read through the associations and methods for each example to understand what needs to be fetched, then decide whether `.includes` or `.joins` is a better fit for the situation and implement whichever you choose.

-In the methods containing `# TODO: your code here` write the Active Record code that will produce the same result without causing an N+1 query.
-There are no skeleton projects provided: you will have to carefully think through the effects of what you write.
+In the methods containing `# TODO: your code here`, write the Active Record code that will produce the same result without causing an N+1 query.
+Test the query methods in the rails console as you work.
+Remember, you can check the server logs to see if you're making an N+1 query.

 Refer to the [joins demo][demo] for hints on what you might want to do!

+[skeleton]: ../n_1_buster.zip?raw=true
 [demo]: ../../demos/joins_demo/lib

 ## Artists, Albums, and Tracks